cub::DeviceTransform#

 • stream[optional] CUDA stream to launch kernels within.
 Default is stream\ :sub:0.

-template<typename RandomAccessIteratorIn, typename RandomAccessIteratorOut, typename TransformOp>
+template<typename RandomAccessIteratorIn, typename RandomAccessIteratorOut, typename NumItemsT, typename TransformOp>

 • input – An iterator to the input sequence where num_items elements are read from.
 The iterator’s value type must be trivially relocatable.

 • output – An iterator to the output sequence where num_items results are written to.
+May point to the same sequence as input, performing the transformation inplace.
+The output sequence must not overlap with the input sequence in any other way.

 • num_items – The number of elements in each input sequence.